 Role of the educational institution in a residence permit process

-- The student has sufficient health insurance.
+- sufficient health insurance

-- The student has a valid passport.
+- a valid passport.

-A student who is residing abroad has to apply for a residence permit at a Finnish mission (embassy or consulate) in the country where he or she resides legally.
+A student who is residing outside Finland has to apply for a residence permit at a Finnish mission (embassy or consulate) in the country where he or she resides legally.
 Some missions offer the possibility of making an appointment beforehand.
 The best way to find the information you need is to check the website of the mission in question.